kooofe/Secure_Messenger/README.md

 # Secure Chat Application

-This is a secure real-time chat application developed by **Dilnaz S.**, **Arlan M.**, and **Islam A.**.
+This is a secure real-time chat application developed by **Dilnaz S.**, and **Islam A.**.
 It utilizes Flask for the backend and React for the frontend, with real-time communication implemented via Flask-SocketIO and message encryption using AES.

 ## Table of Contents